Valcilio/brewerie_data_lake2/README.md

 ## How to Deploy the Project

-There is three common errors when deploying to be aware and avoid:
+There is three common errors when deploying to be aware and avoid, the first two occur when you create a new aws account and the EC2 access wasn't granted yet, last one is if you forget to rename the buckets:

 1. **ECR Build Error**: If an error occurs, rerun the pipeline.
 If it persists, wait for AWS to grant EC2 access;
 2. **Lambda EC2 Creation Error**: AWS might block Lambda from creating an EC2.
 Wait for EC2 access to be unlocked;
-3. **Bucket Creation Error**: If you forget to rename buckets, errors will occur.
+3. **Bucket Creation Error**: If you forget to rename buckets, this error will occur.
 Follow the tutorial carefully.

 Below follow the tutorial.